4.2 Faculty Teaching Grants

 For the application to be considered complete, the applicant must have submitted written reports on previously awarded Teaching Grants.
 The committee will review the file on the most recently funded proposal, and may review files pertaining to earlier grants as well.
 An application should regard this information as available to the committee and make references to it as appropriate.

-After each announced grant deadline, the Faculty Affairs Committee will meet to evaluate proposals.
+After each announced grant deadline, the Faculty Development Committee will meet to evaluate proposals.
 Before each meeting, the members read the proposals and rate them on a five-point scale.
 At the meeting the members discuss each proposal and their individual ratings.
-Following this discussion, members declare their final rating and the results are tallied.
+Following this discussion, members declare which proposals will be funded and will not.
 The committee then determines appropriate funding and makes awards.
-The Associate Provost notifies applicants of the committee's decisions.
+The Chair of the Faculty Development Committee notifies applicants of the committee's decisions.
 Applicants may discuss the committee's decision regarding their proposal with the chair or any other member of the committee once all applicants are notified.

 The principal criteria used in evaluating proposals are listed in order of priority:

 A funding period lasts from when the grant is awarded and the following academic year.
 For example, if an award is granted in March 2023 the funding period ends June 1, 2024.
 The Faculty Development Committee has the right to revoke its funding of proposals when, in its estimation, members have failed to utilize approved funds within the funding period.
 An extension may be granted to prolong the timeline given extenuating circumstances.
 An extension must be approved by the Chair of the Faculty Development Committee.
 Successful applicants must follow the policies and practices described in this section (4.2) when spending their grant allocation.

-All recipients of Teaching Grants, including cosponsors of joint grants, must submit written reports to the Associate Provost on the work accomplished under the grant.
-The report is due within two months of the completion date for the project.
+All recipients of Teaching Grants, including cosponsors of joint grants, must submit written reports to the Faculty Development Committee on the work accomplished under the grant.
+The report is due within two months of the completion of the funding period.
 It should include the recipient's evaluation of the project and a summary of actual funds expended and all receipts covering those expenditures.
 The report is required of all recipients to maintain eligibility for subsequent proposals.
 No proposal will be considered for funding if the applicant has failed to submit a written report for any previous Teaching Grant.